 USU IRB Training Requirements

 The safety, comfort, and well-being of research volunteers is of the utmost importance to the Utah State University IRB.
-The use of human subjects in your research requires a commitment to ethical standards and regulations that govern research involving human subjects.
+The use of human participants in research requires strict adherence to ethical standards and working knowledge of regulations that govern research involving human subjects.
 In an effort to provide comprehensive training on these ethical standards and regulations, Utah State University has made CITI training available to its research community.

-All researchers who interact with participants or access their identifiable data must first be certified via CITI.
-To be certified at Utah State University, researchers must complete the Human Research Curriculum Basic Course.
-Here are step by step instructions, with screen shots, for how to register for the correct coursework.
+All researchers who interact with participants or access their identifiable data must first complete the Human Research Curriculum Basic Course.
+Here are written step by step instructions, as well as a brief video tutorial, for how to register for the correct coursework.
+An 80% or better score is required for the modules to be marked as “completed.”

 There are two learner groups that meet the requirements for the Human Research Curriculum Basic Course, and researchers may opt into either learner group.
 The options are:

 CITI notifies the USU IRB of all Human Research Curriculum completions every evening.
-The following day, completion information will be entered in the IRB CITI Training Database by our office assistant.
+The following business day, completion information will be entered in the IRB CITI Training Database by our office assistant.
 If you need the IRB to be notified of your CITI completion on the same day that you have taken it, please email your completion certificate to irb@usu.edu.
 Current CITI certification needs to be maintained for the duration of all human subjects research, and certification must be renewed via the Refresher Modules every three years.
+Principal Investigators with lapsed CITI Training will have their protocols suspended, with five business days to remedy the lapse before protocols will be administratively closed.

-Utah State University requires training to be refreshed every three years.
+Utah State University requires training to be refreshed every three years, consistent with several federal granting agencies' training requirements.
 As your training expiration date approaches, CITI will send at least two notices to the email address that you provided when you created your profile in CITI.
 Here are step-by-step instructions on how to refresh your CITI training for human subjects research.

-If your training expires and remains expired for more than one year, the researcher must re-initiate the entire training series by retaking the Basic Course – the USU IRB will not accept a Refresher Course after one year of expired training.
+Any researcher whose training expires and remains expired for more than one year (i.e. has not received relevant human subjects research training in four years) must re-initiate the entire training series by retaking the Basic Course.
+The USU IRB will not accept a Refresher Course after one year of expired training.

 Returning Users & Transferring Previous Training